 It’s all in the contrast

 Dark walls have a way of bringing out the best in whatever you place in front of them.
-Natural materials and colors come across warmer than ever (it’s all about that cozy feeling, remember?), while artwork really pops when it’s displayed against a moody background.
+Natural materials and colours come across warmer than ever (it’s all about that cosy feeling, remember?), while artwork really pops when it’s displayed against a moody background.